stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

 **Question 4 [L1 cache capacity]:** What is the total L1/SMEM capacity for an H100?
 What about register memory?
-How does this compare to TPU VMEM capacity.
+How does this compare to TPU VMEM capacity?

 {% details Click here for the answer. %}